Calibration of Local Volatility Models with Stochastic Interest Rates using Optimal Transport: Numerical Method

 We present two numerical examples, the ``good'' reference model where the initial reference model is parametrically close to the generating model, and the ``bad'' reference model where it is not parametrically close to the generating model and in particular has a correlation with a different sign.
 Note that in the extreme case when the generating model and the reference model are the same, the calibration procedure will stop instantly and recover the generating model.
 The parameters for all the models are summarised in Table \ref{table: HW CEV parameters}.

 Our numerical methods converged for both the ``good'' and ``bad'' reference model case, calibrating all the call options to a tolerance of $10^{-4}$, with the calibrated model implied volatility replicating the prices of the generating model.
 The generating and calibrated model implied volatility skews are indistinguishable for both maturities within the range $K=[85,120]$ in which our options' strikes were taken, indicating that our optimal transport model replicates the observed simulated data both at and in-between the calibrating option strikes.
 The dependence on the reference model is only observed outside of this range, which is to be expected.
 The plots are given in Figure \ref{fig:SPX IVOL} with the exact results summarised in Table~\ref{table: simulated data}.
-We include also Monte-Carlo simulations of the generating and calibrated dynamics to demonstrate how the calibrated and the generating model dynamics compare, see Figure \ref{fig:MC SPX}.